 It is both appropriate and necessary that procedures and policies be developed and adopted to provide the necessary elements of “quality control” and “quality assurance” for the benefit of faculty among all of the diverse disciplines and to be accountable to agencies external to the faculty of the several diverse disciplines.
 If it is true that the faculty of a particular department or discipline can easily recognize and evaluate the appropriateness and validity of professional development activities within that department or discipline, that department faculty should be able to explain, describe and justify such professional activity to external interests as well, including faculty of other disciplines.

 At the beginning of each fiscal year, every academic department should be allocated, as a part of its operating budget, an amount of money designated for Professional Development.
-Generally, this amount will be proportional among departments with regard to the number of full-time, continuing faculty assigned to that department.
-Faculty on sabbatical leave will be included in any determination of this proportional allocation.
+Generally, this amount will be proportional with regard to the number of full-time, continuing faculty assigned to a college.
+Faculty on sabbatical leave are included in any determination of this proportional allocation.
 Several academic departments have Educator Preparation Program Council (EPPC) faculty affiliated with them.
 Since these faculty are expected to participate in professional development as EPPC members as well as in professional development for their chosen academic discipline, academic departments with EPPC faculty will receive a supplementary allocation to support EPPC-related professional activity.
-The level of such supplementary support will be determined by negotiation among the chairs of departments with EPPC faculty, the Director of Teacher Education and the Provost.
+The level of such supplementary support is determined by negotiation among the chairs of departments with EPPC faculty, the Director of Teacher Education and the Provost.

 c.
 Service to the University and Community